BYLAWS OF THE PARALEGAL ASSOCIATION OF NEW HAMPSHIRE

 Members shall be required to pay dues in such amounts with respect to their class of membership as are from time to time established by the Board of Directors.
 Only those who have paid dues shall be entitled to membership benefits.
-Failure to pay dues within sixty (60) days of the renewal date shall result in a delinquent member being dropped from membership in the Association without further action being required.
+Failure to pay dues within sixty (60) days of the renewal date may result in a delinquent member being dropped from membership in the Association without further action being required.
 Reinstatement shall be upon such terms as may be fixed by the Board of Directors.

 Section 5: Members Qualified to Vote